 - Special Revenue Fund This fund type is used to account for the proceeds of specific revenue sources that are restricted by law or administrative action to expenditure for specific purposes other than debt service or capital projects.
-The District's nonmajor special revenue fund are the Transportation Fund and the Municipal Retirement Fund. - > Debt Service Fund The Debt Service Fund accounts of the accumulation of resources for, and the payment of general long-term debt principal, interest and related costs. - Capital Project Fund The Capital Projects Fund accounts for the receipt and disbursement of monies used to acquire or construct capital assets. - Fire Prevention and Safety Fund The Fire Prevention and Safety Fund accounts for financial resources to be used for the acquisition, construction and/or additions related to qualifying fire prevention and safety projects.
+The District's nonmajor special revenue fund are the Transportation Fund and the Municipal Retirement Fund. - > Debt Service Fund The Debt Service Fund accounts of the accumulation of resources for, and the payment of general long-term debt principal, interest and related costs. - Fire Prevention and Safety Fund The Fire Prevention and Safety Fund accounts for financial resources to be used for the acquisition, construction and/or additions related to qualifying fire prevention and safety projects.